 Our students lead town-hall discussions at the Capitol, teach debate and poetry at the Oregon State Penitentiary and conduct research for governmental agencies.
 Back at Willamette, you’ll find current and former state administrators and Oregon Supreme Court justices mentoring students, teaching classes and providing guest lectures.

-- Willamette Debate Union discussions and debates: Contact Robert Trapp, director of Debate Union and professor of rhetoric and media studies
+- Willamette Debate Union discussions and debates: Contact Robert Trapp, director of Debate Union and professor of rhetoric

 - Willamette Prisoner’s Poetry class for Oregon State Penitentiary inmates: Contact Rei Ayala ’14, program co-creator

 - Law school jurists in residence include three former Oregon Supreme Court chief justices

 - AGSM faculty includes former senior-level state administrators